 Pursue your Licentiate in Canon Law (JCL) through Residential Curriculum or by Distance Education / Residential Curriculum!

-The Faculty of Canon Law is pleased to announce that, beginning in September 2013, students will have two options to pursue the Licentiate in Canon Law (JCL):
+The Faculty of Canon Law is pleased to announce that students have different options to pursue the Licentiate in Canon Law (JCL).

-For detailed information, please contact Francine Quesnel: firstname.lastname@example.org
+For detailed information, please consult the document here or contact Francine Quesnel: firstname.lastname@example.org

 Faculty of Canon Law